Covid-19: Incremental Field Service Areas of Focus

 We have initially categorized the items into four core categories:

 - Technician/Customer Communication

-- Customer’s are wanting more information on the technician coming to their home and information on what safety mechanism have been put into place to protect themselves
+- Customers are wanting more information on the technician coming to their homes and information on what safety mechanisms have been put into place to protect themselves

 - Completeness and accuracy of self-installation and self-help processes, and documentation become even more important.
 Have you recently reviewed your existing documentation for customers and thought about what else can be made available?

 - Technicians historically have been able to ask for an onsite “assist” by a senior technician or peer.
 Have you looked at how to manage technician assist requests (i.e. updated knowledge base, video call with seniors, augmented reality, etc.)